gregorygaines/bitfields-rs/README.md

 Fields with the `#[bits(ignore = true)` attribute are ignored and not included in the bitfield.
 This is useful for when you are building a custom bitfield, but want to include certain fields that aren't a part of the bitfield without wrapping having to wrap bitfield is a parent struct.
+All ignored fields must implement the `Default` trait.
+Ignored fields are accessible directly like normal struct fields.

 ```rust
 use bitfields::bitfield;